-David McKay Studio, Dalhousie University, Halifax, Canada.
+David MacK.
+Murray Studio, Dalhousie University, Canada

 A modernised version of Troilus and Cressida set against World War I. The surreal atmosphere is inspired by Derek Jarman’s films as well as war poems of the time.
-The audience sat along two long sides of the studio theatre space, watching the show through two opposite perspectives.
-A layer of ‘cloud’ delineated mortals and immortals, blurring the boundary at times through a series of transformations – from Helen of Troy’s wedding gown to Greek and Trojan camps – made possible by 16 pulley points above operated by the crew.
+The audience sit along two long sides of the studio theatre space, watching the show through two opposite perspectives.
+A layer of ‘cloud’ delineates mortals and immortals, blurring the boundary at times through a series of transformations – from Helen of Troy’s wedding gown to Greek and Trojan camps – made possible by 16 pulley points above operated by the crew.